 - Internship review

-Failure to complete any of these assignments will result in a grade of "F." For more detailed information on these assignments, email dvtana [at] umd [dot] edu (David Tana).
+Failure to complete any of these assignments will result in a grade of "F." For more detailed information on these assignments, email David Tana.

-As mentioned above, students will be expected to attend two meetings via Zoom: a brief orientation at the beginning of the term and a 30-minute resume review.
-For Spring 2025, the required orientation and resume review meetings will be virtual on the following dates:
+For Spring 2026, the required orientation and resume review meetings will be on the following dates:

-- Mandatory Orientation will take place via Zoom at 4:00PM EST on Wednesday, February 5th.
+- Mandatory Orientation via Zoom at 4:00PM EST on Wednesday, February 4th.

-- Resume Review Meetings will take place via Zoom between May 5th and May 9th.
+- Resume Review Meetings via Zoom between May 4th and May 8th.
 Full details will be sent to students accepted into ECON386.

 - At the start of the term, all students enrolled in ECON386 will receive a detailed syllabus including the exact due dates of all assignments.